AHmedM0stafa/PyPatternedCurrencyConverter/README.md

 - This pattern allows the behavior of a class to be changed at runtime by selecting an appropriate algorithm to use.
 - In your implementation, the CurrencyConverter class has a conversion_strategy attribute that is set based on user input, allowing for different conversion strategies to be used.

-Overall, your implementation uses a variety of design patterns to make the code more modular, flexible, and maintainable.
+Overall,implementation uses design patterns to make the code more modular, flexible, and maintainable.
 The use of a GUI built with tkinter makes it easy for users to interact with the CurrencyConverter app.
-However, it would be helpful to include more descriptive comments within the code itself to make it easier for other developers to understand the purpose of each class, method, and variable.